cliffJw/scraper1/README.md

 # scraper1

-This is a scraping script for thehackernews.com.
+This is a python function that scrapes the site https://thehackernews.com

-Ypu are free to use and distribute the script as you wish.